 - Glue together the body of the building.

 - Add the bottom insert.

 How To Make The Little Crooked House

 Download The Little Crooked House Pattern

 Download The Little Crooked House pattern from A Cottage in the Forest Library.
+It is design #64.
 Don’t forget to unzip it.
-The pattern is available in multiple formats – as a SVG (scalable vector graphics), DXF (drawing eXchange format) or PDF file.
-Currently, I do not have a Silhouette or Brother Machine to test the corresponding files.
-If you have problems using those files please let me know so I can troubleshoot what might be going wrong.
-I do now include a 1″ square in with all of my SVG files.
+The pattern is available in multiple formats – as a SVG (scalable vector graphics), DXF (drawing eXchange format), as a studio3 file for Silhouette, or as PDF file.
+I now include a 1″ square in with all of my SVG, DXF and Studio3 files.
 Scale the pattern so that the square is 1″ to make the building in the size it was designed.
 Of course the wonderful thing about SVG files is that you can easily scale them to make your building whatever size you would like.

 Import The Little Crooked House Pattern Into Design Software